msu-csc232-fa25/google-test-template/README.md

 sudo ./setup.sh
 ```

 This script might take a minute or two to complete.
-You will also find a manual decision to make regarding
+You will also find a manual decision to make for configuring the `openssh-server`.

 ```
 Configuring openssh-server